How to Get a Green Card: 5 Paths with Requirements & Tips

 Get a Green Card through Refugee/Asylum Status

-A refugee or asylum claimant must demonstrate persecution based on one of the five protected grounds:
+To qualify, the persecution must be based on one of five protected grounds:

 • Race